 In addition, although some people might view it as a pro, others might view it as burdensome to need to continually learn and adapt to succeed in tech, Mobley says.
 For instance, you might have to regularly become certified in emerging facets of technology, such as cloud computing and artificial intelligence.

 And while tech workers are generally in high demand, industry layoffs can and do happen, particularly at cash-strapped tech startups.
-A tally by Crunchbase showed that through mid-June 2022, more than 21,000 workers at U.S.-based tech companies had been laid off since the beginning of the year.
+As of mid-April, 74,000 tech workers have been laid off in 2024, and more than 260,000 lost their jobs in 2023.
 At the same time, some tech companies have been yanking job offers before new hires have started work.

 “Many technology startups that saw tremendous growth in 2020, particularly in the real estate, financial and delivery sectors, are beginning to see a slowdown in users,” wrote Andrew Challenger, senior vice president of outplacement firm Challenger Gray & Christmas.